 By the time I joined the project it was very advanced so I’ll only explain the workflow since I worked on it.

-- Gathering all the designs and flows done by the UX lead and create a library on Evernote.
+- Gathering all the designs and flows done by the UX lead and create a design library.

 - Completing missing parts of the design taking the library as reference